TechAndCheck/zenodotus/docs/DEVELOPMENT.md

 ### Hosts

-This app serves two sites (Fact-Check Insights and MediaVault), each on their own subdomain.
-To dynamically serve the correct experience, you should no longer access the site via `http://localhost`, but via a locally-routed domains rooted at `factcheckinsights.local`.
+This app serves two sites (Fact-Check Insights and MediaVault), each on their own unique hosts configured via the `FACT_CHECK_INSIGHTS_HOST` and `MEDIA_VAULT_HOST` env vars.
+For authentication to be shared between the apps, this should be on the **same domain** but on **separate (unique) subdomains**.

+To dynamically serve the correct experience, you should no longer access the site via `http://localhost`, but via these custom domains.
+We recommend (but do not require) something like `factcheckinsights.local`, routed to localhost.

 Add the following entries to your `/etc/hosts` file:
 ```